phpearth/docs/general/crawling.md

----
-title: "What is web crawling and how to crawl websites with PHP?"
+# What is web crawling and how to crawl websites with PHP?
-updated: "March 26, 2016"
-permalink: "/faq/web-crawling/"
----

 Web crawling is automated process where a program is browsing World Wide Web to index data from websites.
 Examples of web crawlers or web spiders are